Efficient training for retail employees maximizes retail software ROI

 Often, the common store clerk’s needs in this arena are overlooked.
-New Point of Sale systems require doing new staff training, not only for the back office, but everyone.
+New Point of Sale systems requires doing new staff training, not only for the back office but everyone.

 Luckily there are many strategies for training staff efficiently to increase the return on investment.

 In a good POS system, most customer-facing options should be fairly intuitive: customer lookup, price check, adding an item and making a basic cash sale should be something your clerks can figure out within a few moments of playing with a system.
 If this isn’t the case, maybe you want to look around for a system with a better user interface.

 From there, look at your job roles, and what you’re looking to get out of your system.

 Retail ERP systems with deep back-office functionality can incorporate wide-ranging and non-related functionalities.
 Don’t feel like you have to learn all off of them, or that your staff has to either.
 Learn the parts that you use and the parts that you can begin to use to get better information back out of your system.